LorenzoCausa/exproblab_ass1/README.md

 Possible limitations of the system are:
 * Need to manually write the paths of the cluedo_ontology and the solved ontology.
 * It is necessary to keep a small set of possible hypotheses because otherwise the execution time becomes very long.
-* As mentioned before it is not possible to explicitly see the room in which the investigator is located.
+* As mentioned before it is not possible to explicitly see the room in which the investigator is located from turtlesim.

 ## Improvements
 Possible improvements for the system are: